-As the necessary documentation and information are received, the EDQM compiles all the quality documents and transfers them to the Scientific Advisor (as of second quarter of the year n-1).
+As the necessary documentation and information are received, the EDQM compiles all the quality documents and transfers them to the Scientific Advisor (at latest before summer of the year n-1).
 The Scientific Advisor is asked to fill in an acknowledgment of receipt of confidential documents.